Beat Poetry for Survivalists

 Beat Poetry for Survivalists is a 2020 collaborative studio album by R.E.M. co-founder Peter Buck and English musician Luke Haines.
+The combo included Scott McCaughey (co-writer as well as various guitars, vocals and keyboards) and Linda Pitmon (drums).
 It was released on March 6, 2020 under Cherry Red Records.

 Critical reception

 Beat Poetry for Survivalists was met with generally favorable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 77, based on 8 reviews.